 1. The ring is too big.

 This is the most common reason for a spinning ring.
 You can tell if your ring is big by how it slips over your knuckle – does it slide right off without any pressure required?
 Also, is there a gap between your finger and your ring?
 If yes, it’s likely a size or two larger than it should be.

 2. The top of the setting is too heavy.

 For rings that are heavier at one end, the other end should have a thicker or wider base which helps it to hold on to your finger more firmly and prevent the heavy part from moving around.
 However, if the base of the ring is too thin and the ring hasn’t been designed to accommodate the heaviness of the top part, the ring will spin.
 Check the base of your ring and compare it to the top.
 Does it look too thin and unable to support the weight of your stone?

-For most people, large knuckles are the culprits that causes their rings to spin.
+For most people, large knuckles are the culprits that cause their rings to spin.
 What happens here is that the ring size you’ve chosen fits your knuckle, but once it gets over your knuckle, it’s too big for your finger.
 But if you buy the right ring size for your finger, chances are you won’t be able to get it over your knuckle.
 Catch 22?

 Fingers can swell for any number of reasons.
 Most people will experience some change in finger sizes over the course of a day, with the variation being about half a size.
 Some people have much more dramatic changes.
 The season can also affect your finger sizes, with some people’s fingers swelling during summer and smaller during winter.

 There are many ways to fix this spinning ring problem, but these range from affordable and quick to expensive and complicated.

 1. Choose a Setting That Helps Against Spinning